NetApp/harvest/container/k8/README.md

 ## Cloud Deployment

-We will utilize `configMap` to generate Kubernetes resources for deploying Harvest pollers in a cloud environment.
+We will use `configMap` to generate Kubernetes resources for deploying Harvest pollers in a cloud environment.
 Please note the following assumptions for the steps below:

-- The steps provided are solely for the deployment of Harvest pollers pods.
-Separate configurations will be necessary for setting up Prometheus and Grafana.
+- The steps provided are solely for the deployment of Harvest poller pods.
+Separate configurations are required to set up Prometheus and Grafana.
 - Networking between Harvest and Prometheus must be configured, and this can be accomplished by adding the network configuration in `harvest-compose.yaml`.

 1. After configuring the clusters in `harvest.yml`, generate `harvest-compose.yml`.
+We also want to remove the `conf` directory from the `harvest-compose.yml` file, otherwise `kompose` will create an empty configMap for it.
+We'll remove the `conf` directory by commenting out that line using `sed`.

 ```
 bin/harvest generate docker --port --output harvest-compose.yml